Derived Foliations: Reeb stability and algebraic integrability

-The formal stack $\widehat{BH_x}$ is of the form $[\widehat{A}^d/H_x]$, and as $H_x$ is finite we can even assume that the action of $H_x$ is induced by a linear action on $\mathbb{A}^d$.
-The above diagram can be considered as a formal $\widehat{BH_x}$-point of the stack $Fin(X)$ of schemes finite over $X$, whose reduced $BH_x$-point is given by $X_x \to X \times BH_x$.
-Because the stack $Fin(X)$ is an algebraic stack locally of finite presentation, this formal point can be algebraized (by Artin algebraization theorem).
-Therefore, we can find a pointed smooth variety $(S,s)$, which is an \'etale neighborhood of $0$ in $\mathbb{A}^d$, with a compatible $H_x$-action (fixing $s$), a scheme $Z$ with a flat and proper map $X \to [S/H_x]$, and a diagram
+The formal stack $\widehat{BH_x}$ is moreover the form $[\widehat{A}^d/H_x]$, and as $H_x$ is finite we can even assume that the action of $H_x$ is induced by a linear action on $\mathbb{A}^d$.
+The above diagram can be consider as a formal $\widehat{BH_x}$-point of the stack $Fin(X)$, of finite schemes over $X$, whose reduced $BH_x$-point is given by $X_x \to X \times BH_x$.
+Since the stack $Fin(X)$ is an algebraic stack locally of finite presentation, this formal point can be algebraized by Artin algebraization theorem (\cite{ArtinAlgI}).
+Therefore we can find a pointed smooth variety $(S,s)$, which is an \'etale neighborhood of $0$ in $\mathbb{A}^d$, with a compatible $H_x$-action (fixing $s$), a scheme $Z$ with a flat and proper map $Z \to [S/H_x]$, and a diagram